MaastrichtU-IDS/dsri-workshop-start-app/README.md

 ## Stop and delete your application ❌

-👨‍💻 Stop your application from the [OpenShift web UI **Overview** page](https://app.dsri.unimaas.nl:8443/console/project/workshops/overview):
+👨‍💻 Stop your application from the [OpenShift web UI **Topology** page](https://console-openshift-console.apps.dsri2.unimaas.nl/topology/ns/dsri-workshop/graph):

 > You can use the *Filter by name* search box to quickly find your application based on the name you gave it.